Pavel-Hrdina/Zettlkasten/SLIP-BOX/Stoicism.md

 ---

-Stoicism is a [[School of Thought]] that started in ancient Greece about 2000 years ago.
+Stoicism is a [School of Thought](School%20of%20Thought) that started in ancient Greece about 2000 years ago.
 The Stoics thought, that the only thing **we have control over are our own judgments and nothing else**.
-The goal is to develop a right attitude to the external while keeping [[Control Over Judgment]].
-Stoicism also encourages to maintain control over **negative** emotions, just like [[Buddhism]], this way, we control our judgment.
-Furthermore the stoic say that **our [[Stoic Emotions]] are the product of our [[Control Over Judgment | judgment]]**.
+The goal is to develop a right attitude to the external while keeping [Control Over Judgment](Control%20Over%20Judgment.md).
+Stoicism also encourages to maintain control over **negative** emotions, just like [Buddhism](Buddhism), this way, we control our judgment.
+Furthermore the stoic say that **our [Stoic Emotions](Stoic%20Emotions.md) are the product of our [ judgment](Control%20Over%20Judgment%20)**.

 But what do I do when a disaster strikes?
-I can't control the [[Stoics on Adversity | adversity]], so I control what I can that is my own [[Control Over Judgment |  judgment]].
+I can't control the [ adversity](Stoics%20on%20Adversity%20), so I control what I can that is my own [  judgment](Control%20Over%20Judgment%20).

 > [!quote]